 top of page

-A trip to the Elephant Capital of the world - Botswana
+A Trip to the Elephant Capital of the World – Botswana Safari Adventure

-This trip was supposed to happen along with Zambia last December but we were forced to push it.
-I was determined to make it back as soon as possible to see my most favorite animals in their natural habitat, and what a treat it was.
+This leg of our African adventure was all about the Botswana safari experience — a trip I’d been dreaming of for months.
+We were supposed to combine this journey with Zambia last December, but plans had to be pushed.
+I was determined to return as soon as possible to see my favorite animals in their natural habitat.
+And what a treat it was!

-Being able to observe wildlife in their natural habitat is a privilege we have been fortunate enough to experience countless times.
-It’s so hard to pick one favorite animal encounter after you have done a fair few.
-Before you go any further, let me just tell you now that Botswana is actually one of the world’s most expensive Safari destinations.
+Being able to observe wildlife in their natural environment is a privilege we’ve been lucky to experience multiple times.
+Picking just one highlight from a trip like this is almost impossible.
+Before you go any further, here’s an important heads-up — Botswana is one of the world’s most expensive safari destinations.

 TABLE OF CONTENTS

-Botswana is one of the few countries we cannot travel to directly with Emirates.
-So we used our multiple entry South Africa visa and connected via Johannesburg to Victoria Falls.
-You can of course, connect directly to Maun/Kasane from Johannesburg but beware of the flight cancellations with Air Botswana.
-I heard it's more frequent now.
+Botswana is one of the few African countries we can’t reach directly via Emirates.
+We used our multiple-entry South Africa visa and connected via Johannesburg to Victoria Falls.
+You can also connect to Maun or Kasane Botswana directly from Johannesburg, but be aware of frequent cancellations with Air Botswana.

-If traveling from Dubai, I would recommend doing what we did - fly from Johannesburg to Victoria Falls, Zimbabwe (land and get a multiple entry visa for $50, IF you are returning to Zimbabwe) and then connect by road to and from Botswana - this is the most cost effective way to get to Kasane (where Chobe park is).
+If traveling from Dubai, I recommend our route — Johannesburg to Victoria Falls, Zimbabwe (get a multiple-entry visa for $50 if returning to Zimbabwe), then connect by road to Botswana.
+This is the most cost-effective way to reach Chobe National Park.

-The dry “winter” season between May to October is the best time to witness the epic herds of elephants crossing the Chobe River.
+The dry “winter” season (May to October) is the best time to visit Botswana to witness massive herds of elephants crossing the Chobe River.
+With over 120,000 elephants — the largest population in Africa — this is the ultimate elephant capital of the world.r.

 Collins, was the amazing guide who was with us in Zambia.
 He has connections for the Southern African countries.
 All of the guides he recommended were as great as he was.
 They will make sure your trip is memorable in every way - point to point pick up, staying with you through immigration and helping you with paperwork.
 Flawless execution this time around as well.
 Feel free to refer my name, if you get in touch with him.